Healthy Homes Assessment Poukawa

 Home Assessments Poukawa for Rental Properties

-There are numerous things to be able to examine in the house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are a myriad of things to look over when conducting a house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

-The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling can be extremely costly for property owners and landlords.
-For specialist guidance, contact us now and schedule your rental property house assessment.
+The consequences of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling can have a significant impact for property owners and landlords.
+For professional advice, call now and schedule your rental properties house evaluation.

 home assessments for rental properties